larpchronicles/rules/rules-topics/03_races.md

 **Racial Abilities**:

-*Nimble Feet:* Halflings are known for having an uncanny talent for guessing exactly where that tree is going to fall or which way that box is going to explode.
-Once per rest, a Halfling may Dodge any standard trap that has a tag.
-This ability is treated as a DODGE effect and use of it may be called before or after a trap has been set off.
+*Make Myself At Home:* _Halflings are exceptionally light-fingered, and have little concept for such mundane things as "personal space."_ Once per Rest, a Halfling may spend 60 seconds of Roleplay to pick a single lock of any difficulty.

-*Community Outreach*: The community is where the home is, and the belly, and the mind.
-As such, it comes as no surprise that aiding the community is a talent that comes naturally to many Halflings.
-Once per day, a Halfling may substitute their ranks in Cooking, Performance, or Gambling with an equal number of ranks in a different Rest-boosting skill.
-Alternatively, they may boost the ranks of another’s Rest-boosting skill by +2.
+*Community Outreach*: _All Halflings have a strong sense of community, and may use that connection to provide protection to their friends and loved ones._ Once per Day, a Halfling may spend a minute of roleplay telling stories, singing a song, or sharing a meal, to deliver a single, "Voice Radius Magic Barrier" of a type of their choosing.

 **Makeup Suggestions and Guidelines**: Sideburns and excess hair can appear on all Halflings and should be physically represented in some visible manner.